OSSCanada/microhackfest/HOL/05_Orchestrator/README.md

 - To make this easier, we are going to leverage the existing Tutorial in Azure Docs.
 Click [here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough) to navigate to the Docs.

 ## 1. Introduction to Kubernetes

+In this section we will leverage https://KataCoda.com and use their interactive exercises.

 - Click [here](https://katacoda.com/courses/kubernetes) and do the following exercises:
     - ``Deploy Containers Using Kubectl``